WesternFriend/westernfriend.org/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Prototype website for [Western Friend](https://westernfriend.org), part of the Religious Society of Friends.
+A website for [Western Friend](https://westernfriend.org), a Quaker publication that provides resources and support for Quaker communities and individuals seeking to live out their faith in the world.
+Western Friend is part of the Religious Society of Friends.

 ## Attribution